JetBrains/intellij-sdk-docs/topics/tutorials/using_kotlin.md

 {id="companion-object-extensions"}

-Kotlin `companion object` is always created once you try to load its containing class, and [extension point implementations](plugin_extensions.md) are supposed to be cheap to create.
+A Kotlin `companion object` is always created once you try to load its containing class, and [extension point implementations](plugin_extensions.md) are supposed to be cheap to create.
 To avoid unnecessary classloading (and thus slowdown in IDE startup), `companion object` in extensions must only contain simple constants or [logger](ide_infrastructure.md#logging).
 Anything else must be a top-level declaration or stored in an `object`.